Brain-computer interfaces are a collaboration between the brain and a device that enables signals from the brain to direct an external activity…

 By measuring blood oxygenation and the electrical activity of the brain, a computer is able to monitor blood flow changes in response to yes or no questions asked by the researchers.
-The researchers were able to feed the computer enough data so it could recognise patterns in response to the questions and accurately associate the data to the responses of the patient.
+The researchers were then able to feed the computer enough data so it could recognise patterns in response to the questions and accurately associate the data.

-Restoration of function for people who have limited capabilities has been the primary catalyst driving the research of BCI’s forward.
+The restoration of particular biological functions for people who have limited capabilities has been the primary catalyst driving the research of BCI’s forward.
 The hope from a medical perspective is that the technology will not only help sufferers of Locked-in syndrome, but will also have wider applications in monitoring and alleviating other neurological conditions.
 Inspired by the success in the field of rehabilitation and medical care we can already witness the advent of BCI’s being prototyped for different fields.

 Facebook are currently recruiting for a brain-computer interface engineer for their new innovation team.
 The secretive ‘Building 8 team’ is being assembled to be at the forefront of augmented and virtual reality, artificial intelligence, connectivity and other important breakthrough areas.

 This begs the question, what kind of social media platforms will be possible in the future?
 A new mind-reading social media experience could be on the horizon, and this vision is backed up by comments made by Mark Zuckerberg, who believes that one day we’ll be able to send thoughts to each other directly through technology.
 “You’ll be able to think of something and friends will be able to experience it too, if you’d like”.